ErnestasIL/Python/README.md

-Hello, my name is README and contain usefull info about files.
+Hello, my name is README and I contain usefull info about files.
 Here's the information about files: